dotincorp/dotpad-sample-code/iOS/2.0.0/README.md

-# DotPadSDK 2.0.0 Sample Code for iOS
+# Sample Code for iOS

 ## Directory
 ```